Partner visas

 The 12-month de facto rule for online-met couples

-For couples applying as de facto, reg 2.03A requires 12 months of cohabitation before lodgement, with limited exceptions.
-This is a cohabitation test, not a dating test.
-Eighteen months of dating long-distance with two cumulative months physically together does not satisfy the rule.
-Three workarounds: register the relationship in a state register Home Affairs recognises (NSW, Victoria, Queensland, ACT, Tasmania, or South Australia, all prescribed by the Acts Interpretation (Registered Relationships) Regulations 2019; Western Australia and the Northern Territory do not operate a relationship register, so this workaround is not available there), marry under the Marriage Act 1961, or apply for the Prospective Marriage 300.
+If you apply as de facto, reg 2.03A requires 12 months of living together first.
+It counts months under the same roof, and only those.
+Eighteen months of long-distance dating, with two months physically together, does not meet it.
+You have three ways around it: register the relationship in a state register Home Affairs recognises (NSW, Victoria, Queensland, ACT, Tasmania, or South Australia, prescribed by the Acts Interpretation (Registered Relationships) Regulations 2019; WA and the NT do not run a register), marry under the Marriage Act 1961, or apply for the Prospective Marriage 300.
+For the full comparison see our de facto vs married partner visa guide.

 Bridging visa strategy: where do you live during processing?